How to Block a Website in 2024

 Internet Trivia: As of 2023, the number of websites on the internet is estimated to be around 1.98 billion, with less than 200 million of them being active.
 This means that about 18% of websites are active, while 82% are inactive.

-Thoughts of Blocking Websites
+Final Thoughts on Blocking Websites

 Blocking websites is crucial for parents and teachers to help ensure a safe and productive online environment for children.
 Whether you choose to block websites through browser settings, extensions, or at the network level, there are plenty of options available to suit your needs and level of access or technical know-how.
 By following the steps outlined in this guide, you can take better control of the content accessible to kids and create a safer digital environment for your family or students.